1. Don’t rinse your mouth after brushing

 2. All fizzy drinks can damage your teeth

 It’s not just sweet fizzy drinks that damage teeth, even fizzy water can!
-Fizz will soften the
+Fizz softens a tooth’s

-enamel on your teeth and can cause acid erosion.
-If you are going to drink something fizzy
+enamel and can cause acid erosion.
+If you are going to drink something fizzy then do it through

-do it through a straw as this will reduce the amount of time that the acid is in contact with
+a straw as this will reduce the amount of time that the acid is in contact with your teeth.

 3. Fruit juice and smoothies are not as healthy as you think